rwaldron/tc39-notes/es8/2017-03/mar-22.md

 SYG: To me, I buy the argument that own vs. var or let consistency makes it easy to reason about.
 Two: existing programmers find that having to type "own" is onerous, so it makes default sense for these to be on the instance.
 Third: I think that for functions—

-AK: He's saying why do you have to have a keyword before a variable declaration?
+AK: He's saying, why do you have to have a keyword before a variable declaration?

 SYG: It makes sense for me that default placement for variables is in function not global.
 Given that we have to live with the need to type var/let/const, it seems—

 WH: Are you saying that variable declarations should look the same as assignment?
 They do if you omit a keyword, so what does "default placement" mean?

 MM: If I may.
-I think shu is saying that the cases are analogous and that declarations should have a keyword.
+I think Shu is saying that the cases are analogous and that declarations should have a keyword.

 BT: I also happen to agree with that but no one that I talked to found that argument compelling.